-Workplace bullying and harassment are pervasive issues in Canadian workplaces by Western University, the University of Toronto, and the Canadian Labour Congress indicates that over seventy percent of their nearly 5000 survey respondents have experienced some form of harassment or violence in the past two years.
+Workplace bullying and harassment are pervasive issues in Canadian workplaces.
+A recent national study by Western University, the University of Toronto, and the Canadian Labour Congress indicates that over seventy percent of their nearly 5000 survey respondents have experienced some form of harassment or violence in the past two years.
 Through the pandemic, workers have moved in unprecedented numbers to remote and hybrid work.
 For many of us, our initial assumption may be that folks who are moving to this model would experience a reprieve from toxic environments, harmful cultures, and would particularly benefit from simply not being in the same physical space as their harassers.
 This may indeed be true for some but there are also myriad other factors contributing to a complex landscape where workers have less stability and support as well as increased isolation, personal demands, and overall risk.
 Through this study, interviewees reported “across the board” that they’d seen increases in severity, frequency, and duration of harassment as well as increased fear to report, new harasser tactics, and retaliation.

 Studies have shown that employees with more demanding work and less social support, or where peers were being dismissed in the wake of a crisis were more likely to be bullied and harassed in the workplace.
 This was evident in the aftermath of the 2008 economic crash where we also saw an increase in not only the frequency of harassment and bullying but also in the severity.